Day 1 Arrival in Punta Arenas

 As you approach the tip of South America, the Captain may sail close to legendary Cape Horn, weather and time permitting.

-During the early morning, you cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where you will be free to disembark around 8.00 am.
+During the early morning, cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where you will be free to disembark around 8.00 am.
 Farewell your expedition team and fellow passengers as you all continue your onward journeys, hopefully with a newfound sense of the immense power of nature.
-A transfer to downtown Ushuaia before continuing to the airport is included.
+A transfer to downtown Ushuaia before continuing to the airport is included in the voyage.